 Why We Like It

-Here’s a quick look at what makes the Bank of America® Travel Rewards card a solid choice.
+Here’s a quick look at what makes the Bank of America® Travel Rewards card a compelling option.

-- Since the card has no annual fee, you begin to accumulate net value from your very first swipe (publisher-formulated estimate).
+- There's no break-even math to worry about; since the card has no annual fee, every point you earn is pure upside from your very first purchase (publisher-formulated estimate).

 Pros